dmksjfl/DARC/README.md

 We use `main.py` to run results where `DDPG.py` along with `TD3.py` are served as baselines and `DARC.py` is the core file for our work.
 We use seeds 1-5 for all algorithms during training and different seeds (the current seed + 100) during evaluation (see run.sh for more details).

+## Evaluate True Value
+One need to set the sampled state as the initial state in MuJoCo to evaluate the true value.
+Please refer to [https://github.com/openai/gym/issues/1617](https://github.com/openai/gym/issues/1617) for details.

 ## Requirements
 - python: 3.7.9
 - mujoco_py: 2.0.2.13